 A. The RFID System Tracks Pallets and their contents

 The RFID warehouse inventory management system auto logs as assets move from one zone to another.
+This helps to keep detailed track of the inventory in the warehouse or the distribution center and ensures that everything moves smoothly regardless of the quantity of inventory.

 For example, as a pallet moves from RFID reader 1 to RFID reader 2, the system logs the movement as “Movement 11/9/2018 5:30 pm moved from Building A to Building B” It logs the movement of the HU#, along with all of the boxes contained on the pallet.
 And although RFID won’t penetrate to read all the boxes on a pallet, the system knows all the boxes which belong to that pallet HU#; thus, all the boxes are logged as being moved as well.